arpane4c5/CricketShotDetection/Documentation.md

 Extensions : .avi, .mp4
 FPS : 25.0 (const. after conversion using ffmpeg) Dimensions (W, H) : (640, 360)
-Codec for converted videos: .h264
+Codec for converted videos: .h264 (for those videos that have been converted)

 Meta_file : (created on the lines of ActivityNet)
 {